wandb/docs/docs/guides/track/config.md

 ```

 ## File-Based Configs

-Key-value pairs are automatically passed to `wandb.config` if you create a file called `config-defaults.yaml`.
+If you place a file named `config-defaults.yaml` in the same directory as your run script, the run will automatically pick up the key-value pairs defined in the file and pass them to `wandb.config`.

-The proceeding code snippet demonstrates a sample `config-defaults.yaml` YAML file:
+The following code snippet shows a sample `config-defaults.yaml` YAML file:

 ```yaml
 # config-defaults.yaml